GamesNostalgia

 Year: 1997 Genre: Platformer

-2d cartoon multiplayer pirates platformer side-scrolling
+2d cartoon hop and bop multiplayer pirates platformer side-scrolling

 Mario Forever windows